 Tyta luctuosa ([Denis & Schiffermüller], 1775)

-Tyta luctuosa is a distinctive small (FW length 11 mm) dark brown and black noctuid moth with pure white patches on both wings that was introduced for biological control of bindweed in the Willamette Valley and appears to be spreading to other Pacific Northwest regions.
+Tyta luctuosa is a distinctive, small (FW length 11 mm), dark brown and black noctuid moth that was introduced for biological control of bindweed in the Willamette Valley and appears to be spreading to other Pacific Northwest regions.
+It has pure white patches on both wings.
 The ground color of the forewing is blackish brown, darkest on the terminal wing near the apex.
 Pure white patch is present at the costal margin in the distal terminal area, possibly representing filling of the reniform spot which is otherwise absent.
 White scales produce a mottled appearance at the anal angle, including in the fringe, and in the fringe opposite the cell.
 The lines are black but poorly defined against the dark background.
 The pale subterminal line is only evident near the costal margin.
 No spots are evident on the forewing.
 The hindwing is pure white with extensive dark gray at the base to the black discal spot and a broad black marginal band.
 A white spot is present near the outer margin of the marginal band near the anal angle.
 The hindwing fringe is pale with dark gray inner line.
 The head has a gray frons and is light gray dorsally.
 The thorax is brown.
 The male antenna is filiform.